Sensory play ideas and Montessori toys for babies ages 12-18 months

 Sensory bin ideas

 - Get a box or a plastic container and fill it with different items of different textures, sizes, shapes and colors such as wooden blocks, rocks or play silk.
 Or allow your child to explore and maybe add a few items in his bin.
-The Avery & Ruth Stack and Pour set would make great sensory bin fillers.

 - Make rainbow rice or pasta using food-grade colorants or dyes.
 You can put this on the sensory bin, and your child can practice scooping them and pouring them on different containers.